 - Why Do I Need an EIN (Tax ID) Number?

-Depending on your situation and the location of your business or organization, you can apply for your EIN number online or via phone, fax, or the mail.
+Depending on your situation and the location of your business or organization, you can apply for your EIN number online or via phone, fax, or mail.
 Regardless of how you plan to apply, you should prepare the required information before you get started.
-Although the required details can vary slightly depending on the nature of your organization, you typically need the following details:
+Although the required details in Form SS-4 can vary slightly depending on the nature of your organization, you typically need the following details:

 - The trade name of the entity